 While the ideal scenario is for refrigerants to remain sealed within their systems throughout their operational life, leaks can and do occur.
 This reality demands a thorough evaluation of each refrigerant's safety profile, potential risks, and necessary mitigation measures for specific applications.

-Toxicity: Claims of a refrigerant being either "non-toxic" or "toxic" oversimplify a complex issue.
+Toxicity: Claims that a refrigerant is either "non-toxic" or "toxic" oversimplify a complex issue.
 Most refrigerants carry some degree of toxicity.
-Air stands as a rare exception and it can function as a refrigerant, though its use is limited due to other factors to specialized applications like aircraft cabin cooling.
+Air can function as a refrigerant and is a rare exception, though its use is limited (due to other factors) to specialized applications like aircraft cabin cooling.

 (The threshold between these classifications is set at 400 ppm.)